radicle-dev/heartwood/HACKING.md

 to prevent them from interfering with an existing installation of radicle.
 See the following section on environment variables.

+## Running in isolation

+When testing things, if you want to run one or more nodes in isolation from the public Radicle network of nodes:

+* In the node `config.json` file:
+  - set `preferredSeeds` to `[]`
+  - set `node.connect` to `[]`
+  - set `node.network` to `test`
+  - set `node.peers.type` to `static`

+This allows you to make any changes to the repositories on your nodes without having them replicated to outside your nodes.
+This would be good to do for any experiments you make that might be burdensome for other nodes, such as creating very large repositories.

 ## Environment variables

 When developing radicle, some environment variables may be used to make the